Many, but one overheard exchange early in the game sets the tone.

 Street Merchant: Ten dollars.

 HARM Agent: No!
 I wouldn't want the dreadful thing even if it were free!

 Street Merchant: Free?
 You want my children to starve?

 HARM Agent: If they're hungry, I suggest you feed them the monkey.

 Street Merchant: This is a valuable monkey!
 My wife would kill me if she knew I was offering it to you so cheap.

 HARM Agent: You don't seem to understand, I DON'T WANT A MONKEY!

 Street Merchant: Infidel.

-- Made even funnier by the fact that the cheat code which fully replenishes your health and armour is "mpyoulooklikeyouneedamonkey".
+- Made even funnier by the fact that the cheat code which gives you all armor add-ons is "mpyoulooklikeyouneedamonkey".

 Thug 2: What's in all those kegs, anyway?